Graduate Admissions FAQs

 What is the application fee?

-A non-refundable application fee of $100 will be charged for your application.
+A non-refundable application fee of $100 will be charged for your application to a Graduate School program and $25 for an application to a non-matriculated program.
 Online applicants must pay by credit card.
 You will be given a prompt when you submit your application online to provide your credit card information.

 How do I find out the status of my application?
 How do I find out if all my supporting documents have been received?